aai-institute/jobq/client/docs/quickstart.md

 This returns the job id which we can use to fetch or stream the logs using `jobq logs <job id>`.

-## Setting up the `jobq` backend and API server
+## Setting up the `jobq` Backend and API server
-In this quickstart we use minikube to run a Kubernetes cluster locally.
+In this quickstart guide we use Minikube to run a Kubernetes cluster locally.
 In case you want to deploy the `jobq` backend on your own cluster, follow the instructions [here](/link/to/clustersetup).

-Follow the [ instructions ](https://minikube.sigs.k8s.io/docs/start/) to install minikube in the minikube docs.
+Follow the [ instructions ](https://minikube.sigs.k8s.io/docs/start/) to install Minikube in the Minikube docs.
 You will also need a container or virtual machine manager like [Docker](https://www.docker.com/get-started/).
-Then, open a terminal and start minikube with `minikube start`.
+Then, open a terminal and start Minikube with `minikube start`.

 Next, you need to ensure that the registry add-on is enabled.
 Do so by running `minikube addons enable registry`.